nandstand/site/content/_index.md

 title: ''
 ---

-Hello.
+Hello!
 I'm Christian Fuller, a developer from the Mississippi Gulf Coast.
 Previously, I worked in a scientific computing setting, where I was part of a team that maintained oceanographic software on an HPC cluster.

 I'm interested in things that make technical work easier: custom tools, automated testing and deployment, and better documentation.